bevy-logging/bevy_logging/src/chapter_4.md

 2024-10-19T22:08:28.518049Z  WARN wgpu_hal::gles::egl: EGL says it can present to the window but not natively
 ```

-Perhaps unsurprisingly The message did not appear as it is higher level then warning.
+Perhaps unsurprisingly, The message did not appear as it is at a higher level than `warning`.
-Therefore our settings have declared this too verbose.
+Therefore, our settings have declared this to be too verbose.

 ### Higher level logging for our application

-First lets add the depenencies
+First, let's add the depenencies

 `cargo add tracing`

 `cargo add tracing-subscriber`

-In order to show our applications logging we need to change the env filter to show our applications at `info` level or above.
+In order to show our applications logging, we need to change the env filter to show our applications at the `info` level or above.

 The syntax introduced will be to change targets